siberiacancode/mock-config-server/README.md

 > If the file path is absolute, then this path will be used as is.
 If the file path is relative, it will be appended to the current working directory.

-If the file exists, response interceptors will receive `file` path as the data argument.
+If the file exists, response interceptors will receive object with next properties as the `data` argument:

+- `path` `string` path to the file
+- `file` `Buffer` file content as binary buffer

 ```javascript
 /** @type {import('mock-config-server').MockServerConfig} */